fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Copy merge logic from Label to Button
   - Add containerGetActiveStyle
     - Review handleSizeReqChange
   - Rethink containerStyleOnMerge (it should really be containerStyleOnEvent and yes we need it)